particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 - If the account has free plan products in it, every device in those product count against the 100 device limit, but may or may not show up in the sandbox device list.

 ### How do I claim a device?

-#### Particle mobile app claiming

-Most developers setting up a small number of development kits will use the Particle mobile app to claim their device.
-For the Argon and Photon (Wi-Fi) the mobile app also sets the Wi-Fi credentials, and sets the [setup done bit](#setup-done).

 #### Particle CLI claiming